 In today’s world, business books, cultures and colleges have conditioned us to deeply believe that management is about applying rationality to all of our decisions and actions.
 We have reached a point that we now accept this concept as truth.
 After all, to progress in our careers we need to conform.

 Business culture influences us to keep our human side hidden.
-However, change penetrates through the thin layer of business demeanour and invokes all of our human traits.
-An organisation that is going through change is dealing with real life issues.
+However, change penetrates through the thin layer of business demeanor and invokes all of our human traits.
+An organisation that is going through change is dealing with real-life issues.
 Our business graduates and traditionally trained managers and business leaders are not trained to manage and lead in real life.
-As a result, they try to use business rational to manage and implement change.
-In doing so, they try to supress their own emotions and irrationalities.
+As a result, they try to use business rationale to manage and implement change.
+In doing so, they try to suppress their own emotions and irrationalities.
 This inevitably results in pain, anxiety, mistrust, and casualties.

 When leading a change initiative we are changing peoples’ lives.
 I am not concerned with the validity of statements such as “a few for the sake of many”.
 Morality and ethics don’t have universal standards.
 As Change Leaders, our morality is our compass but we all have a different true north.
 Nonetheless, there is one thing that we all need to share, which is authenticity in all of our actions and conversations.

 Philip Channer, Tina Hope (2000).
 Emotional Impact: Passionate Leaders and Corporate Transformation.
 New York: Palgrave Macmillan.